-Section 14A provides that the categories of goods which may be sold at filling stations outside the trading hours referred to in section 12(1) will be determined by their status as small filling stations, prescribed small filling stations (truck stops) or filling stations that do not fall within either of these categories.
+Section 14A provides that the categories of goods which may be sold at filling stations outside the trading hours referred to in section 12(1) will be determined by their status as small filling stations, prescribed filling stations (truck stops) or filling stations that do not fall within either of these categories.
 Regulations will be prescribed to confirm the current arrangements relating to the goods which filling stations may sell outside of the trading hours referred to in section 12(1).

 Section 14B sets out the ownership requirements for small filling stations as provided in the Retail Trading Hours (Filling Stations) Exemption Order 1995.
-The changes confirm existing arrangements relating to the ownership requirements for small filling stations as provided in this Ministerial Order, consistent with the provisions relating to small retail shops.
+The changes confirm existing arrangements for small filling stations as provided in this Ministerial Order.
+Consistent with the provisions relating to small retail shops, power has been given to the Minister to give directions relating to the ownership requirements of small filling stations.